connected-web/cards-against-x/README.md

     npm start

-After starting the server, visit: <http://localhost:12500/card/black/0/> and <http://localhost:12500/card/white/0/> to see examples of templates that will be rendered.
+After starting the server, visit the URLs printed in the console to see examples of cards that will be rendered.

-These two pages share the same CSS from cards.css to present the same designs in different styles.

 ### Rendering